 MUFG BANK & SUMITOMO MITSUI BANKING CORPORATION (SMBC)

-The mega-banks, for those who are in larger cities, and would like to have an easier time doing transactions abroad include Sumitomo Mitsui Banking Corporation (SMBC, =三井住友銀行).
-In addition, MUFG(=Mitsubishi UFJ) Bank, Japan’s largest bank is especially useful for those who travel in South East Asia often as many branches are present there.
+The mega-banks, for those who are in larger cities, and would like to have an easier time doing transactions abroad include Sumitomo Mitsui Banking Corporation (SMBC, 三井住友銀行).
+In addition, MUFG (Mitsubishi UFJ) Bank, Japan’s largest bank is especially useful for those who travel in South East Asia often as many branches are present there.
+In addition, they both provide the option of receiving a debit card at the time of opening the account.

 7-Eleven have started their own bank called 7-Bank.
 In addition to my Japan Post Bank, I have also opened an account with them for a few reasons.
 7-Elevens are absolutely everywhere.
 It’s rare to find a square kilometer without at least one.
 Each of those 7-Elevens have an ATM, which are open 24/7 seven days a week, every day of the year.
 In addition, the account comes by default with a debit card, which I need to make online purchases.
 Bank cash cards do not allow online purchases.
 Click here to open a Seven Bank account.